The research behind Relivo's high-quality collagen

 Improved bone density and bone health

 Type I collagen is essential for bone structure and mineralization.
-Seagarden's fish collagen is a sample of:
+Seagarden's fish collagen has been shown to:

 • Increase bone density and bone mineralization in animal models (Wu et al., 2004)